 - At least 10-year experience in conformity assessment design and implementation especially certification in a value chain or market development program.

 - Proven record of accomplishment of similar assignments and demonstrated experience.

-- Experience working in the African, Caribbean and Pacific (CP) region on implementation of standards and conformity procedures are highly desirable.
+- Experience working in the CARICOM region on implementation of standards and conformity procedures are highly desirable.